id-bioinfo/TIPars/reconstructAncestralSeq/README.md

 4) Combine ancestral states for each column to final ancestral sequences as output.

+Both above in-house scripts (`splitEachColumn` and `TREEMANUPULATION_AddInnodeNameToTreeByArgument.py`) should be under the SAME directory when running reconstructAncestralSeq.pl.

 # Quick Usage

 `perl reconstructAncestralSeq.pl <tree.nwk> <taxaMSA.fas> <outdir> <numberthreads>`